Do Vision-Language Models Leak What They Learn? Adaptive Token-Weighted Model Inversion Attacks: Experiments

 \section{Experiments}

-In this section, we evaluate the effectiveness of our 4 proposed model inversion attacks on 3 VLMs (i.e., LLaVA-v1.6, Qwen2.5-VL and MiniGPT-v2), 3 private datasets, 2 public datasets with an extensive evaluation spanning 5 metrics including the human evaluation.
+In this section, we evaluate the effectiveness of our 4 proposed MI attacks on 4 VLMs (i.e., LLaVA-v1.6\citep{liu2024llavanext}, Qwen2.5-VL\citep{Qwen2.5-VL}, MiniGPT-v2\citep{chen2023minigptv2}, InternVL2.5\citep{chen2024internvl,chen2024expanding}), 3 private datasets, 2 public datasets with an extensive evaluation spanning 5 metrics including the human evaluation.